MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/spb/get-started-with-mitt---.md

     The preceding output shows a successful installation of the first firmware image.

 14. Run **MuttUtil.exe –UpdateFirmware** again for the second chip, after the first firmware update is complete.
-The second chip’s firmware cannot be updated until the first chip is installed.
+The second chip's firmware cannot be updated until the first chip is installed.

     ![mitt firmware upgrade](images/mitt-setup3.png)